actions-cool/issues-helper/README.md

 #### `toggle-labels`

-When an issue is reopened, the set labels are removed if they already exist, otherwise they are added. [wiki-Exclusive or](https://en.wikipedia.org/wiki/Exclusive_or)
+When an issue is reopened, the set labels are removed if they already exist, otherwise they are added.

 ```yml
 name: Toggle Labels